English curriculum statement

 Phase 1 supports the development of spoken language.

 Phase 2-5 is a systematic approach to phonics teaching and word recognition skills

-Spelling, appropriate to ability and age expectation, is taught for short periods of time on a daily basis in Key Stage 2 in line with statutory guidance.
-The children are then encouraged to apply the rules they have learned to their independent writing.
+Spelling, appropriate to ability and age expectation, is taught for short periods of time on a daily basis in Key Stage 2 in line with statutory guidance as outlined in English Appendix 1 - Spelling.
+The children are taught a range of strategies to enable them to spell words correctly and are encouraged to apply these strategies to their independent writing.

 Handwriting and Presentation

 At Park Hill we aim to equip children with the skills to write in a handwriting style that is fluent, joined and legible.
 Children throughout the school use a cursive script where all letters start with a lead-in from the line and have a tiny hook on the end of them, which makes it easier to join them.
 Lower case g, y and j are not joined and neither are capital letters.
 Some children begin to join their letters in Year 2 but it is expected that all children will be joining their letters by Year 4 when every child must use a pen for all their writing.